Happy Friday, everyone!

 While I still have a few more small touches for the guest room, here’s the look so far.
 I’d planned to re-cover the Euro pillows, but I think this look is more true to the time period.
 So, I don’t know…maybe I’ll leave the bedding as is.

 Then again, maybe I’ll get a burst of new inspiration for those large Euro pillows.
-If you missed it, I shared the before in the First Step of a Room Redo?
-The Writing’s on the Wall post.

 After the Gathered Bed Skirt DIY , I couldn’t be more pleased with the way these panels turned out.
 I haven’t made rod pocket anything in years!
 To achieve this flounce-y waterfall effect, I gathered a double-length strip onto each panel header, and then the panels are gathered again beneath.
 That’s how you get a doubly full effect with lots of flounce.